 Next we consider the principal axes of the shape tensor for neutral gas and stars, calculated with the $0.1\,\Rvir$ radius sphere.
 Their orientation can deviate from the angular momentum of neutral gas by as much as 36\degree\ in SFEturb run and 24\degree\ in SFE50 run.
 For the other runs they are within $\approx 10\degree$.
 The moments of inertia calculated separately for the gas and stars generally agree with each other.

-Although we first expected that the cold gas would settle into a thin disk and its angular momentum would be the best indicator of the rotation plane, we found by experimentation that the shape tensor gives a more consistent definition of the disk.
-Therefore, we choose to use the gas shape tensor to define the disk plane.
-Similarly, \citet{garrison-kimmel_etal18} used the inertia tensor of stars to define the disk orientation in their analysis of FIRE-2 simulations.
+Although we first expected that the cold gas would settle into a thin disc and its angular momentum would be the best indicator of the rotation plane, the above comparison shows that the shape tensor gives a more consistent definition of the galaxy plane.
+The plane given by angular momentum has some deviations from the galaxy plane identified by eye.
+Therefore, we choose to use the gas shape tensor to define the galaxy plane and use this orientation throughout the paper.
+Similarly, \citet{garrison-kimmel_etal18} used the inertia tensor of stars to define the galaxy orientation in their analysis of FIRE-2 simulations.

 Figure~\ref{fig:den_map} shows examples of the density map of gas and stars projected along the three principle axes.
-The stellar distribution is strongly puffed up in the vertical direction and elongated in the disk plane.
-The axis ratios from the shape tensor show that, except for SFE50-SNR3 run, our simulated galaxies are not thin, axisymmetric disks.
+The stellar distribution is strongly puffed up in the vertical direction and elongated in the galaxy plane.
+The axis ratios from the shape tensor show that, except for SFE50-SNR3 run, our simulated galaxies are not thin, axisymmetric discs.
 The axis ratios $c/a$ and $b/a$ for stars are generally around 0.4 and 0.6, respectively (for SFEturb run they are around 0.65 and 0.85), while the axis ratios for neutral gas are around 0.3 and 0.5 (for SFE200 run they are around 0.5 and 0.8).
 Axis ratios vary from galaxy to galaxy, but except for SFE50-SNR3 run (which has $b/a=0.9$ for stars and $b/a=0.8$ for molecular gas) they all indicate non-axisymmetric, triaxial shapes for both stars and molecular gas.
 This can be seen in the right panels of Figure~\ref{fig:den_map}, where the face-on view of the galaxy is not axisymmetric.

 \citet{van-der-Wel:2014aa} intuitively defined galaxy shapes to be oblate, prolate, or spheroidal based on the axis ratios.
 Here we adopt their definition and plot the axis ratios for the gas and stars in our simulated galaxies in Figure~\ref{fig:ratioshape}.
 Two runs stand out from the rest.
-The SFE50-SNR3 run has weaker feedback, which produces a more regular disk and shows features qualitatively different from all the other runs.
+The SFE50-SNR3 run has weaker feedback, which produces a more regular disc and shows features qualitatively different from all the other runs.
 The SFEturb output is at an earlier epoch, which could be the cause of its different axis ratios of stars from the other runs with the fiducial feedback strength.